When Do You Need a P.Eng Stamp in Ontario?

 Scenario Requirement Authority

-Commercial tenant fit-outs Required Municipal plan review
+Commercial tenant fit-outs Often required Municipal plan review

-Fire alarm system design Required OBC 3.2.4 + CAN/ULC-S524
+Fire alarm system design Required when design is in engineering scope OBC 3.2.4 + CAN/ULC-S524

-600V power distribution Required OESC + CEC
+600V power distribution Often required OESC + CEC

-Healthcare facilities Required CSA Z32 + OBC
+Healthcare facilities Usually required CSA Z32 + OBC

 When P.Eng Drawings May NOT Be Required